smcgivern/gitique/README.md

       [`src/firefox`](src/firefox) do `jpm run` and use the blank profile that generates.
       Alternatively, run `jpm xpi` and then choose to install an add-on from a file at [about:addons](about:addons).
-4. To run the unit tests, run `./build test`.
+4. To run the unit tests, run `make test`.
 This requires [PhantomJS](http://phantomjs.org/) version 2 to be on the path as `phantomjs`.
-It will watch the `test` and `src` directories and run the tests on the built output.
+It will watch the `test` and `src` directories and run the tests on the built output. `make ci` will compile, run the tests, and exit without watching.
-5. To run the Webdriver tests, install [boot](http://boot-clj.com/) and run [`./selenium.clj`](selenium.clj).
+5. To run the Webdriver tests, install [boot](http://boot-clj.com/) and run `make selenium`.
 This will run some basic tests against the [gitique-examples repo][examples] in Chrome and Firefox.
 A [production build](#production-builds) is needed for these, as the generated XPI is loaded by Firefox for the tests.

 ### Production builds

 1. Update [`dist/chrome/manifest.json`](dist/chrome/manifest.json) and
    [`dist/firefox/package.json`](dist/firefox/package.json) for the new version.
-2. Run `./release`.
+2. Run `make release`.
 This will build using advanced optimizations, then package `dist/chrome` into `dist/chrome.zip`, and `dist/firefox` into `dist/firefox/@gitique-$version.xpi`.